Route stack

 - other wrinkled spring fungi

-Take TroveRadar Into the Field
+Take TroveRadar into the field

 Explore Related Species

-Minnesota Early False Morel
+Michigan Early False Morel

 Verpa bohemica

-Early False Morel (Verpa bohemica) is a realistic state-level profile for Minnesota, where foragers look for it in riparian hardwoods, aspen edges, and rich spring woods tied to aspen stands, hemlock-hardwood forests, and boreal lowlands.
+Early False Morel (Verpa bohemica) is a realistic state-level profile for Michigan, where foragers look for it in riparian hardwoods, aspen edges, and rich spring woods tied to aspen stands, hemlock-hardwood forests, and boreal lowlands.
 This page narrows the North American pattern to local terrain and seasonality instead of relying on generic continent-wide copy. appears before peak morel season in cool springs.
 It is best treated as a poisonous species that should never be collected for food.
 Toxicity planning matters because causes illness for many people and should be treated as a risky morel look-alike.